praksharma/Nvidia-modulus-legacy-docs/README.md

 Wonderful.
 It looks like NVIDIA has already deleted [some parts](https://docs.nvidia.com/deeplearning/modulus/api/modulus.deploy.html) of the docs.
 Especially, the instructions to run their example in a Jupyter notebook.
 Unfortunately, it isn't available on the WayBack Machine either.

 NGL after a heated argument with ChatGPT I finally managed to recreate relevant codes.
 [Here](jupyter_notebook.ipynb), You can find the jupyter notebook.

+Date:  22 June 2023

+That one is also not working.
+I finally found the docs on WayBackMachine.
+The webpage is saved here: `v22.09 docs/Jupyter Notebook workflow - NVIDIA Docs.html`.

 ## LICENSE
 These docs were released under some [fancy license](LICENSE.pdf).
 So, yeah I am not the owner of these docs and you may not redistribute them unless you wanted to be sued by the NVIDIA.